SuboptimalEng/cpp-tutorials/026-size_t/README.md

 ## Titles

-- Todo: add these
+- Stop Using int for C++ Loops: The size_t Rule
-- This C++ Code Change Makes You a Senior Engineer
+- Why do Senior C++ Engineers use size_t over int?
-- How do you show "signal" in C++ coding interviews?
+- int vs size_t: The Bug You Didn’t Notice

-- C++ assert vs cout: Which Should You Use for Interviews?
+- How size_t Actually Works: A Systems Programmer’s Guide

-- The Best Way to Add "Tests" for C++ Code in Interviews
+- Why do Senior C++ Engineers always pick size_t over int?
-- How to level up from Junior to Senior in C++ interviews?
+- Why does size_t exist in C++ and when does it break?

 ## References